 Vintage Mason jars paired with natural elements add a rustic touch to any holiday decor.
 To make, place a leafy branch at the bottom of a large jar or vase, and fill two-thirds of the jar with water.
 Drop in a handful of cranberries, and add a floating candle.

 Mason Jar Snow Globes

 Create a gorgeous winter scene inside a sealed mason jar.
-Glue decorative trees and animals to the underside of the jar's lid, then fill the jar with liquid and glitter and seal shut.
+Glue decorative trees (like a DIY bottlebrush tree!) and animals to the underside of the jar's lid, then fill the jar with liquid and glitter and seal shut.
 When you're done, you'll be able to shake the jar and watch the glitter fall over the scene.

 Snowman Cheesecakes in a Jar

 Did you know you can bake jars?
-You can -- and that's exactly how these little snowmen came to be, filled with delicious mini brownie cheesecakes (link to recipe is below).
+You can -- and that's exactly how these little snowmen came to be, filled with delicious mini brownie cheesecakes or cookies in a jar.
 Once the cheesecakes cool, place the lids on the jars.
 Cut the toe from one baby sock, and wrap the cut end with twine.
 Glue pom-poms on each end of the twine.
 Slide the sock hat over the top jar.
 Make a cone with a piece of orange construction paper for the nose and glue to the jar, along with two black pom-poms for eyes.
 Stack on top of another jar.
 Embellish the bottom jar with a ribbon "scarf" tied around the lid and two pom-pom "buttons" in a matching color.

 Simple Snowman Jars